broomburgo/Narratore/Docs/WRITING_A_STORY.md

 }
 ```

-In all uncovered code paths, internally, the `check` function will produce a `skip()` step, and it can also be used manually in case of `case` or `default` branches in a `switch` that would ideally return with `break`.
+In all uncovered code paths, internally, the `check` function will produce a `skip()` step, and it can also be used manually in case of `case` or `default` scenes in a `switch` that would ideally return with `break`.

 ### `update`

 The `update` function can be used to update the state of the `Game.World`.
 The function can be called at various levels, that is:

-- at the root level of a branch, as a free function;
+- at the root level of a scene, as a free function;

 ```swift
 "The rain is thin but persistent"